xenon-nito/Chan-Wiki-Charts-Browser/README.md

 # 4chan Wiki Chart Browser

-A web-based UI to browse chart backups from the /lit/, /tv/, and /v/ boards.
+A web-based UI to browse chart backups from the `/lit/`, `/tv/`, `/v/`, `/a/`, and `/mu/` boards.

 ## 🔍 Features

 - Category-based navigation
 - Subcategory collapsible sidebar
-- Thumbnail previews + zoom viewer
+- Thumbnail previews + fullscreen viewer
 - Favorites system (saved in browser)
-- Fully offline-capable
+- Mobile and desktop support
 - Search across all libraries
+- Offline-capable (can run locally)
+- 🌓 Light/dark theme toggle

 ## 📁 Libraries

-- 📚 Lit (`/lit`)
+- 📚 `/lit/erature`
-- 📺 TV (`/tv`)
+- 📺 `/tv/`
-- 🎮 Games (`/games`)
+- 🎮 `/v/idya`
+- 🍥 `/a/nime`
+- 🎵 `/mu/sic`

-## 🧠 How to Use
+## ▶️ How to Use

+### Option 1: Open Locally (No Server)

-1. Open `index.html` in your browser
+1. Open `index.html` directly in your browser
-2. Browse charts by category or use the search
+2. Browse categories or use the search bar
-3. Click a chart to open fullscreen viewer
+3. Click a chart to view it fullscreen

-4. Use Zoom buttons, drag to pan, or slider to adjust
+⚠️ Some browsers (like Chrome) may block local file access for dynamic JS apps.
+If charts or thumbnails don't show up, use the local server option below.

+---

+### Option 2: Start Local Server (Recommended)

+1. Double-click `start_server.bat`
+2. It will:
+   - Launch a Python HTTP server on port `8000`
+   - Open [http://localhost:8000](http://localhost:8000) in your browser
+   - Automatically close the batch window

+3. A separate command window will stay open running the server
+   ❌ Close it or press `CTRL + C` to stop the server

+---

-## 🔒 Favorites
+## ⭐ Favorites

-Favorites are stored in your browser (`localStorage`).
-They are private to you and persist unless your browser data is cleared.
+Favorites are saved in your browser (via `localStorage`).
+They persist across visits, unless you clear your browser data.

+---

 ## 🧑‍💻 Credits

+Thanks to all the Anons that made these charts.
-Created with help from [ChatGPT](https://openai.com/chatgpt) and customized for offline use.
+Created using [ChatGPT](https://openai.com/chatgpt), with additions and fixes for offline browsing, category icons, mobile UX, and library expansion.

----